tdisando/Weibull_Fitting/README.md

 - n controls whether the curve behaves more like a power law (low n) or exponential (high n).
 - θ scales the overall magnitude of the deposit property.

-Together, these parameters provide a unified framework for reconstructing eruption size, column height, and transport dynamics.